kazuibasou/hyper-dk-series/README.md

 	>>> njnd[1][2]
 	1

-Note that the key in the dictionary is the node's degree.
+Note that the key in the dictionary is a pair of node's degrees.

 ### hypergraph.HyperGraph.node_redundancy_coefficient()